February 25, 2014: Diversity

-- The need for a space dedicated to addressing diversity issues.
+- The need for a designated physical space where we can address diversity issues.

-- The need to reach out to students who wouldn’t attend a Town Hall.
+- The need to reach out to students, faculty, and staff who wouldn’t attend a Town Hall.

 - The pressure placed on student leaders and on diverse individuals to carry the conversation and act as resources.

 - The meaning of Grinnell’s commitment to diversity and what it looks like in practice.

 - The division of labor between the administration and the student body to improve diversity and experiences for diverse students.

 - Specific programs the College has put in place for first-generation college students, international students, low-income students, and disabled students.

 - The need to blend preorientation programs to prevent self-segregation later.

 - The frustration of students — particularly third-years and seniors — dealing with staff changes, especially in the Office of Diversity and Inclusion.

 - The need to consciously seek out diverse faculty and staff and work to retain them.